0xInfection/Awesome-WAF/README.md

             <a href="https://www.armor.com/armor-web-application-firewall-service">Armor</a>
         </td>
         <td>
-            A virtual WAF solution by Armor technologies. which protects web-applications from OWASP top 10 attacks and features accurate response and remediation via applied intelligence from their threat centre.
+            A virtual WAF solution by Armor technologies which protects web-applications from OWASP top 10 attacks and features accurate response and remediation via applied intelligence from their threat centre.
         </td>
     </tr>
     <tr>
         <td>
-            <a href="BIG-IP ASM"></a>
+            <a href="https://f5.com/products/big-ip/application-security-manager-asm">Application Security Manager</a>
         </td>
         <td>
             A comprehensive web application firewall from F5 Networks that protects apps and data from known and unknown threats, defends against bots that bypass standard protections, and virtually patches app vulnerabilities.